 - “U” stands for underwriter referral.
 It means that some of the answers to the underwriting questions put this risk into the kind of an orange zone, meaning the underwriter on the market side will have to check this submission before deciding whether to quote or decline it.
 An example of what may trigger the submission to go into the “U” status would be the estimated premium that exceeds some specified threshold, like $5,000, or perhaps “Any hazardous work activity?” question was answered yes.

 - “D” stands for declination.
-One example of this would be if the question “What is the maximum weight lifted by employee?” was answered with 100 pounds, the carrier or MGA would not want to underwrite this insured, and decline it outright, meaning that the agent cannot submit.
+One example of this would be if the question “What is the maximum weight lifted by employee?” was answered with 100 pounds, the carrier or MGA would not want to underwrite this insured, and decline it outright, meaning that the agent cannot request a quote.

 Thus, Appulate’s Risk qualification engine stands as the core part of the automation that we provide.
 The MGA or carrier that wants to take advantage of this automation would be required to provide their own rules that will guide the trigger for the three possible outcomes: A, U, or D. The rules can be as simple, or as complex as the underwriter wishes them to be, taking into account multiple data points about the insured, like a type of business, location, losses history, hazardous activity, safety procedures, etc.